lorenzo85/scenarios-ica/egress-gateways/step6/text.md

 HTTP/1.1 200 OK
 ```

-Now the request went through the egress gateway you just configured.
+However, now the request went through the egress gateway you just configured.
 We can verify this by inspecting the logs of the `istio-egressgateway`
 pod for a line corresponding to the `httpbin.org` host request: